graiul/The-GR3-Algorithm/README.md

-# The GR1, GR2 and GR3 Algorithms for Subgraph Isomorphism.
+# The GR3 Algorithms for Subgraph Isomorphism.